Bereyziat-Development/fastapi-template/DEPLOY.md

 docker node ls
 ````

+>[!TIP]
-WARNING: Depending on your server configuration you may need to assign the ip address manual using this command instead.
+Depending on your server configuration you may need to assign the ip address manual using this command instead.
 For example the `--advertise-addr` is necessary in when using a **Digital Ocean Droplet**.
 ````
 docker swarm init --advertise-addr <YOUR_IP_ADDRESS>
 ````